Genymobile/scrcpy/README.md

 _Scrcpy_ uses `adb` to communicate with the device, and `adb` can [connect] to a device over TCP/IP:

+1. Plug the device into a USB port on your computer.
-1. Connect the device to the same Wi-Fi as your computer.
+2. Connect the device to the same Wi-Fi as your computer.
-2. Get your device IP address (in Settings → About phone → Status).
+3. Get your device IP address (in Settings → About phone → Status).
-3. Enable adb over TCP/IP on your device: `adb tcpip 5555`.
+4. Enable adb over TCP/IP on your device: `adb tcpip 5555`.
-4. Unplug your device.
+5. Unplug your device.
-5. Connect to your device: `adb connect DEVICE_IP:5555` _(replace `DEVICE_IP`)_.
+6. Connect to your device: `adb connect DEVICE_IP:5555` _(replace `DEVICE_IP`)_.
+7. Run `scrcpy` as usual.

+_Scrcpy_ is also possible via hotspot or Bluetooth from the device:

+1. Plug the device into a USB port on your computer.
+2. Connect your computer to the device's hotspot or Bluetooth network.
+3. Find the **default gateway** IP address of the network from your computer.
+    - Windows:

+        GUI: Control Panel -> Network and Internet -> Network and Sharing Center -> Change adapter settings -> Double-click wireless interface -> Details button -> Locate field that says "Default Gateway"

+        Command Prompt: `ipconfig | findstr "Default Gateway"`

+    - macOS:

+        GUI: System Preferences -> Network -> Advanced button -> "Router" field under "TCP/IP" tab

+        Command line: `netstat -r -n` (Look for the line with `UG` flags)

+    - Linux: `arp -a`, `ip route | grep default`, `route -n` (Look for the line with `UG` flags)
+4. Enable adb over TCP/IP on your device: `adb tcpip 5555`.
+5. Unplug your device.
+6. Connect to your device: `adb connect GATEWAY_IP:5555` _(replace
+    `GATEWAY_IP`)_.
-6. Run `scrcpy` as usual.
+7. Run `scrcpy` as usual.

+If the connection randomly drops, run `scrcpy` to reconnect.
+If it says there are no devices/emulators found, try running
+`adb connect DEVICE/GATEWAY_IP:5555`, and then `scrcpy` as usual.
+If it still says there are none found, try running `adb kill-server` and then those two commands again.

 It may be useful to decrease the bit-rate and the definition: